jcwilk/bueller/README.markdown

         gemspec.authors = ["Josh Nichols"]
       end
     rescue LoadError
-      puts "Jeweler not available.
-Install it with: gem install jeweler" end
+      puts "Bueller not available.
+Install it with: gem install bueller" end

 The yield object here, `gemspec`, is a `Gem::Specification` object.
-See the [Customizing your project's gem specification](http://wiki.github.com/technicalpickles/jeweler/customizing-your-projects-gem-specification) for more details about how you can customize your gemspec.
+See the [Customizing your project's gem specification](http://wiki.github.com/technicalpickles/bueller/customizing-your-projects-gem-specification) for more details about how you can customize your gemspec.

 ## Using to start a new project

-Jeweler provides a generator.
+Bueller provides a generator.
 It requires you to [setup your name and email for git](http://help.github.com/git-email-settings/) and [your username and token for GitHub](http://github.com/guides/local-github-config).

-    jeweler the-perfect-gem
+    bueller the-perfect-gem

-This will prepare a project in the 'the-perfect-gem' directory, setup to use Jeweler.
+This will prepare a project in the 'the-perfect-gem' directory, setup to use Bueller.

 It supports a number of options.
-Here's a taste, but `jeweler --help` will give you the most up-to-date listing:
+Here's a taste, but `bueller --help` will give you the most up-to-date listing:

  * --create-repo: in addition to preparing a project, it create an repo up on GitHub and enable RubyGem generation
  * --testunit: generate test_helper.rb and test ready for test/unit